anoma/nspec/docs/tutorial/engines/index.md

 after the current execution of the transition function.
 -->

-The parent engine can already send messages to engines before these are "actually go live".
+The parent engine can already send messages to engines before these "actually go live".

 ##### Messages to be sent